oblac/jodd-site/content/madvoc/3+actions.md

 ### Action path extensions

-*Madvoc* does not know about the action path extensions (`html`, `jpg`...).
+*Madvoc* does not know about the action path extensions (`.html`, `.jpg`...).
 You have to map the full path you need to an action.

-The good thing is that *Madvoc* is smart: when user requests `/hello.world.html`, *Madvoc* will find that there is no action registered to this path and will strip the last "dot-word" from the path and try again.
-The second guess, therefore, would be: `/hello.world` and the action would be found. *Madvoc* performs this guessing only once.

-Finally, it is very easily to add your own mapping convention.
+By default, *Madvoc* strips the `.html` from requested path if exact mapping is not found.
+For example, when user requests `/hello.world.html`, *Madvoc* will not find action for it and will use: `/hello.world` instead.

+There is a configuration option that configures this behavior.
+You can set *Madvoc* to be strict and not strip `.html` by default.
+Or you can change which extensions should be stripped.

+Why this?
+We could not find any reasonable convention that would define the extension value.
+If you think of one, let us know.

 ## Full action path